Cable television: Principle of operation

-Diagram of a modern hybrid fiber-coaxial cable television system.
-At the regional headend, the TV channels are sent multiplexed on a light beam which travels through optical fiber trunklines, which fan out from distribution hubs to optical nodes in local communities.
-Here the light signal from the fiber is translated to a radio frequency electrical signal, which is distributed through coaxial cable to individual subscriber homes.
+In the most common system of cable television, multiple television channels are distributed to subscribers through a coaxial cable, which branches from a trunkline cable that originates at the cable television headend that distributes the TV signal.
+Multiple TV channels can be transmitted through one coaxial cable with the technique of frequency division multiplexing.
+At the headend, each television channel is translated to a different frequency; by giving each channel a different frequency slot in the cable, the separate television signals do not interfere with each other.
+At an outdoor cable box at the residence of the TV service subscriber, the company's service drop-cable is connected to cables distributing the signal to different rooms in the house.
+At each television set, the subscriber's TV set or a set-top box from the cable company retranslates the desired channel to its original baseband (frequency) for display in the TV screen.
+Consequent to cable television piracy in the early analogue cable-TV systems, modern digital TV signals are encrypted and the set-top box must be activated with an activation code provided by the cable TV company.

-In the most common system, multiple television channels (as many as 500, although this varies depending on the provider's available channel capacity) are distributed to subscriber residences through a coaxial cable, which comes from a trunkline supported on utility poles originating at the cable company's local distribution facility, called the headend.
-Many channels can be transmitted through one coaxial cable by a technique called frequency division multiplexing.
-At the headend, each television channel is translated to a different frequency.
-By giving each channel a different frequency slot on the cable, the separate television signals do not interfere with each other.
-At an outdoor cable box on the subscriber's residence, the company's service drop cable is connected to cables distributing the signal to different rooms in the building.
-At each television, the subscriber's television or a set-top box provided by the cable company translates the desired channel back to its original frequency (baseband), and it is displayed onscreen.
-Due to widespread cable theft in earlier analog systems, the signals are typically encrypted on modern digital cable systems, and the set-top box must be activated by an activation code sent by the cable company before it will function, which is only sent after the subscriber signs up.
-If the subscriber fails to pay their bill, the cable company can send a signal to deactivate the subscriber's box, preventing reception.
+A modern hybrid fiber-coaxial cable television system.
+At the regional cable television headend, the TV channels are sent multiplexed on a light beam which travels through optical fiber trunklines, which then extend from distribution hubs to optical nodes in local communities.
+The light signal from the optical fibre is translated to a radio frequency electrical signal, which is distributed through coaxial cable to individual houses.

 There are also usually upstream channels on the cable to send data from the customer box to the cable headend, for advanced features such as requesting pay-per-view shows or movies, cable internet access, and cable telephone service.
 The downstream channels occupy a band of frequencies from approximately 50 MHz to 1 GHz, while the upstream channels occupy frequencies of 5 to 42 MHz.
-Subscribers pay with a monthly fee.
+Subscribers pay a monthly fee.
 Subscribers can choose from several levels of service, with premium packages including more channels but costing a higher rate.
 At the local headend, the feed signals from the individual television channels are received by dish antennas from communication satellites.
 Additional local channels, such as local broadcast television stations, educational channels from local colleges, and community access channels devoted to local governments (PEG channels) are usually included on the cable service.
-Commercial advertisements for local business are also inserted in the programming at the headend (the individual channels, which are distributed nationally, also have their own nationally oriented commercials).
+Commercial advertisements for local businesses are also inserted in the programming at the headend (the individual channels, which are distributed nationally, also have their own nationally oriented commercials).